 Supplier engagement

 For AkzoNobel, the circular economy goes beyond recycling.
 It all starts with limiting the need to recycle.
 Therefore, we focus on reducing waste from its source, finding alternative sources for our raw materials and repurposing and reclaiming materials.
 Our efforts extend beyond our own operations, recognizing the importance of engaging the full value chain.
 We actively collaborate with suppliers and customers, as we believe innovation through partnership is essential if we’re to progress towards our circularity goals.
+Our Board of Management is responsible for incorporating the sustainability agenda, including circular economy, into the company's strategic approach and monitoring the performance through an annual review.
+Our Chief Human Resource Officer is responsible for the implementation and execution of our sustainability programs and policies.

 The objective of our waste management policy is to minimize our waste through prevention, reuse, recycling and recovery.
 We aim to reduce our waste to landfill as much as possible, with a particular focus on reducing hazardous waste to landfill, through elimination, recycling or incineration.